slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Compassion is the basis of morality."
 -- Arthur Schopenhauer [1788]*

 > *"If you kill a cockroach you are a hero, if you kill a butterfly you are bad.
-Morality has aesthetics standards."
+Morality has aesthetics standards." (...)
+"There's an old illusion.
+It's called Good and Evil."
 -- Friedrich Nietzsche [1844]*

 > *"Morality, like art, means drawing a line someplace." (...)